 The church was erected as a Gothic, two-aisle building with a tall, four-sided tower on the western side and with a polygonal chancel from the east.
 The sacristy was added to the chancel from the north.
 In the corner of the chancel and the sacristy, a small communication tower was placed, and a similar one was found on the opposite side of the chancel.
-Gothic chapels were placed on the northern and southern facades of the corpus.
+Gothic chapels were placed on the northern and southern facades of the nave.
 On the southern side, apart from the chapel, there is also a protruding part with an arcade and an entrance portal.

 The west tower was probably built in the 16th century and, in addition to being a bell tower, also served as a watchtower.
 Its facades have horizontal divisions of individual floors and stone corners and resemble similar solutions of the nearby Clock Tower.
 At the top of the church tower there was a chamber of guards, who were holding the guard and watched over the safety of the city and the castle.

-The interior of the chancel of the church received a net vault in the 15th century, while the aisles of the corpus have rib vaults and rib vaults in the form of swallow tails, so-called Kremnica Fives.
+The interior of the chancel of the church received a net vault in the 15th century, while the aisles of the nave have cross-rib vaults and rib vaults in the form of swallow tails, so-called Kremnica Fives.